If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 The purpose of the Supplementary Application is to allow you to share more about yourself, beyond your high school grades.

-Here, you can showcase your experiences, thought processes, writing abilities, and other qualities.
+Here, you can showcase your experiences, interests, skills, thought processes, writing abilities, and other qualities.
 Doing this will help your reviewers understand who you are and decide if you will make a good addition to their program.

 If you’d like to see some examples of questions you can expect, check out these past Supplementary Applications: